Click on the photo to enlarge and read.

 This blog is written by Darci Hortness from South Dakota.
 That's me.
 I'm the resident, volunteer manager of New Hope Horse Shelter, which is HQ for DoubleHP (Horse Help Providers, Inc.)

-We are a 501c3 nonprofit and have been for nearly 15 years.
+We are a 501c3 nonprofit and have been for more than 20 years.
 We are a very small organization.
 Our 501c3 purpose is "for the prevention of cruelty to animals."
 Our mission statement is this: To assist law enforcement in starvation/neglect cases involving horses; to encourage responsible horse ownership; and to develop safe, educational, and fun opportunities for all levels of horse lovers -- so that we all may experience the magic of horses."

 We have done a lot of rescue.
 Seen lots of suffering, starving, freezing, and dying.
 Just in case you wondered if I have actually been "in the trenches" I assure you I have spent more than my fair share of time down there.
 For proof, go to our page for horse story archives from 2007-2011 and read some of the stories.
 Some happy some sad.
 Some nearly unbelieveable, like Jack Frost and Saint Nick and Shadow & Bella and their poor friends.
 And many many others.